mkr176/baseball-prediction-ai/README.md

 # ⚾ Baseball Prediction AI

+# NOTE: Current accuracy 57.6% Not ready for use

 A comprehensive baseball game prediction system adapted from the 85% accuracy tennis predictor model.
 Uses advanced ELO rating systems, machine learning, and comprehensive baseball analytics to predict MLB game outcomes.

 ## 🎯 Features